DIAGNijmegen/bodyct-dsb2017-grt123/processor/README.md

 ### Input

 The input directory is a directory lung image volumes.
-Images are either:
+Images are:

-- subdirectories containing slice-based DICOM images
 - MHA or MHD+ZRAW MetaIO files containing image volumes

 ### Output

-(Forgot the details...)

-- A CSV file with data
+- Per processed image an XML file with candidates and cancer scores
-- A JSON file with more data
+- A JSON file summarizing all findings